gargimaheshwari/event-broker/README.md

 # Testing

-To test the functionality of this program, clone the repo and create a text file `test.txt` in the repo folder.
+To test the functionality of this program, clone the repo and create a file `test.txt` in the repo folder.
 Run `testing.py` to automatically create a list of files with `test.txt` in it.
 Thereafter run `first_run.py` and `program.py`, make changes to the test file and run `program.py` again, and so on.

 # Generic Challenge